ErdosEuge/ErdosEuge.github.io/pages/travel.md

 # 3 yrz travels

 In this space I collect all trips/travels I made since March 2019.
-Three kind of information here: *Country* , *Months YYYY*, *How I got there*.
+Three kind of information here: *Country* , *Months*, *YYYY*, *How I got there*.

 - **Londra** Marzo 2019 🏴󠁧󠁢󠁥󠁮󠁧󠁿 ✈️